moonwell-poolparty/wow-mop-guides/MSV/The-Spirit-Kings.md

 > * Track shield/buff timers carefully in heroic — **call for full DPS stop** when required.
 > <div markdown="block">
 > {: .heroic }
-> **Heroic:** Assign specific dispellers for Impervious Shield, Shield of Darkness, and Delirious.
+> Assign specific dispellers for Impervious Shield, Shield of Darkness, and Delirious.
 > Call **hard DPS stop** for Zian's **Shield of Darkness** — **hitting through this wipes the raid**.
 > </div>